The Church in Exile

 - sanctity to the saints.

-Thus the Vatican II antichurch, having embraced heresy, false worship, and counterfeit sacraments, cannot be the Church of Christ, for the Holy Ghost cannot animate a body that teaches error.
+That is why the Vatican II antichurch, having embraced heresy, false worship, and counterfeit Sacraments, cannot be the Church of Christ.
+The Holy Ghost cannot animate a body that teaches error.

 - infallible in doctrine,